Cascade-Panel/Cascade/README.md

 **Cascade** is a versatile platform for managing Incus instances through a user-friendly web interface.
 It supports the creation, management, modification, and deletion of application containers, system containers, and virtual machines (VMs) all from a single dashboard.
 Users can select and purchase plans to access specific features or instances, offering extensive capabilities similar to Pterodactyl but with broader functionality.

-Cascade also features a configurable API that supports running multiple versions concurrently, and a JWT cookie-based system for secure communication between the backend and the web UI.
+Cascade also features a configurable API that supports running multiple versions concurrently and a JWT cookie-based system for secure communication between the backend and the web UI.

 ## Features